-The cloud top phase is first retrieved by an empirical use of $T8.7\mu$ m- $T10.8\mu$ m, $T10.8\mu$ m and the CT cloud type itself complemented by an combined analysis of 0.6μ m and 1.6μ m measured and simulated reflectances, as summarized below:
+As summarized below, the cloud top phase is first retrieved by an empirical use of T8.7 μ m-T10.8 μ m, T10.8 μ m and the CT cloud type itself complemented by two analysis of measured and simulated reflectances in 1.6 μ m & 2.25 μ m and then 0.6 μ m & 1.6 μ m spectral bands:

 - Warm (respectively cold) opaque clouds are supposed to be constituted of water (respectively ice) particles, whereas the temperature range between 0°C and -40°C may correspond to both (or a mixture) of water or ice clouds. - Cloud classified as semi-transparent in CT cloud type are supposed be constituted of ice particles.
 Cloud classified as fractional may correspond to thin cirrus or sub-pixel low clouds; their retrieved cloud phase is therefore set "undefined". - Water clouds usually have low T8.7μm-T10.8μm and ice clouds rather high values.
-Simple viewing angle-dependant thresholds subjectively defined from SEVIRI observations are applied to identify obviously water or ice clouds. - If the cloud top phase is still not determined, the comparison of observed and simulated 0.6μm and 1.6μm reflectances for cloudy pixels may allow retrieving the cloud top phase (but ambiguous situations may still exists).
+Simple viewing angle-dependant thresholds subjectively defined from SEVIRI observations are applied to identify obviously water or ice clouds. - If the cloud top phase is still not determined: - A combined analysis of observed 1.6μm & 2.2μm reflectances for cloudy pixels may allow retrieving the cloud top phase. - If needed, a comparison of observed and simulated 0.6μm & 1.6μm reflectances for cloudy pixels is finally applied to retrieve the cloud top phase but ambiguous situations may still exists.